Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/README.md

 **Blocking statements** :
 * Inside always block , if we are using "equal to "(=) to make assignments, the assignment is called as blocking statement.
-* BLocking statements execute the statements in the sam eorder they are written.
+* Blocking statements execute the statements in the sam eorder they are written.
 * So the first statement is evaluated first ,then second and so on.
 Thus behaviour of such statements is sequential.